The Department of Spanish and Portuguese Studies offers a graduate program leading to the degree of Master of Arts in Spanish.

 For details on the application process, including deadlines, please see the main Graduate Studies page.

-MA students may specialize in either literature/culture or linguistics, with the possibility of completing a secondary specialization in Portuguese.
+MA students may specialize in either Literatures/Cultural Studies or Linguistics, with the possibility of completing a secondary specialization in Portuguese.
 Qualified applicants to the MA program are eligible for teaching assistantships.
 A Master of Arts in Spanish may be earned in one of two ways.

 - Non-thesis MA.
 This is considered a terminal degree for those anticipating teaching careers in secondary schools or junior colleges, as well as employment in business, government, tourism, etc. Requirements: 30 credit hours and a comprehensive examination.